xb-hcw/lockcheck-initial/README.md

 - A locked slot can be automactically released after a timeout (*)

-Further feature can be considered:
-- Scan QR code to link the application
-- Map to locate the locker

 # Reasons for this project

 This project is built to: